Wheat berry salad is made from, well, wheat berries.

 - 3 tbsp. lemon juice, fresh

 Follow the directions for cooking the wheat berries as explained in the introduction.
 Drain and set aside to cool.

 Chop the kale, onions, and cored apple.
 Put these in a large bowl.

 Next, whisk together the vinaigrette ingredients, adjusting proportions to your taste.
-Pour over the salad and mix.
-Cover and refrigerate for an hour before serving.
-This lets the flavors meld.
+Pour the dressing over the salad and mix it well and then, cover and refrigerate the salad for an hour before serving as this allows the flavors meld.

-I like to serve this salad with grilled meat and crusty rolls, for an easy summer meal.
-We often put it on top of mixed greens to get even more veggies in the diet.
+I like to serve this salad with grilled meat and crusty rolls for an easy summer meal, and we often put it on top of mixed greens so that we get even more veggies in the diet.

-There usually isn’t much in the way of leftovers.
-That is good because, after a day or so, the dressing gets diluted as the fruits and vegetables release more liquid.
-If you are preparing this dish to take to a picnic, make it the day of, and not in advance.
-Your friends will be impressed, no?
+There usually isn’t much in the way of leftovers which is good because after a day or so the dressing gets diluted as the fruits and vegetables release more liquid.
+So, if you are preparing this dish to take to a picnic be sure to make it the day of your event and not in advance.